Battle of Jalalabad (1989): Beginning of the battle

 By the middle of May, the mujahideen had made little progress against the defences of Jalalabad, and were running low on ammunition.
 In July, they failed to prevent the Afghan Army from retaking the army base in Samarkhel.
 Jalalabad remained under Najibullah's government control.
 The mujahideen suffered an estimated 3,000 casualties during this battle.
 Arab foreign fighters sustained over 300 casualties.
 Approximately 12,000–15,000 civilians were killed, and 10,000 fled the conflict.
 The Afghan Army reported around 1,500 casualties during the battle.
-Towards the end of the battle, the ISI-backed Hezb-i-Islami (led by Gulbuddin Hekmatyar) launched an attack Jamiat-e Islami forces in Takhar Province, resulting in the deaths of 36 of Ahmad Shah Massoud's commanders.
+Towards the end of the battle, the ISI-backed Hezb-i-Islami Gulbuddin launched an attack Jamiat-e Islami forces in Takhar Province, resulting in the deaths of 36 of Ahmad Shah Massoud's commanders.
 In retaliation, Massoud pursued the perpetrators and sent them to face trial in Peshawar, where they were subsequently executed.
-BBC reporter John Simpson, who was temporarily embedded with Jamiat-e Islami, was not allowed to film or be present during the operation to hunt the perpetrators under the orders of Ahmad Shah Massoud.
+BBC reporter John Simpson, who was temporarily embedded with Jamiat-e Islami, was not allowed to film or be present during the operation to hunt the perpetrators, under the orders of Ahmad Shah Massoud.
 Survivors considered men who died in the initial ambush as "lucky", as those of Massoud's men who were captured were subject to mutilation and torture; having their eyes gouged out, noses and ears cut off after having their limbs broken and being disemboweled.
-Gulbuddin Hekmatyar justified the treatment of the prisoners by saying actions like these happen all around the world and that every nation had factions with "slight differences".
+Hekmatyar justified the treatment of the prisoners by saying actions like these happen all around the world and that every nation had factions with "slight differences".